 Because the EtoE does not have a cut point, instead of using the passing status of the EtoE as a predictor, the EtoE total score was used.
-Table 9 displays the crosstabulation of passing status across the three CHITM exams and overall.
+Table 13 displays the crosstabulation of passing status across the three CHITM exams and overall.
 Due to the small samples in the smaller exams, the overall pass/fail status was used in the logistic regression results.

 Status CHISPA CHIMAN CHIARA Total

-Fail 37(32%) 3(20%) 13(65%) 53(35%)
+Fail 43 (32%) 4 (24%) 14 (58%) 93 (34%)

-Pass 80(68%) 12(80%) 7(35%) 99(65%)
+Pass 93 (68%) 13 (76%) 10 (42%) 156 (66%)

-Total 117 15 20 152
+Total 136 17 24 177

-TABLE 9.
+TABLE 13.
 PASS/ FAIL STATUS BY CHI EXAM AND OVERALL

 The logistic regression coefficients give the change in the log-odds of the outcome for a one unit increase in the predictor variable.
 Two models were fit to the data.
-First, an intercept model, which simply confirms that overall passing probability of 65% (see Table 9) was fit.
+First, an intercept model, which simply confirms that overall passing probability of 66% (see Table 13) was fit.
 Model 2 added the single EtoE score predictor of the passing status on the CHITM exam (regardless of language).
-Table 10 shows the coefficients associated with both models and the associated standard error, statistical significance levels, probability of the effect when there is actually none, and the confidence intervals associated with the coefficient.
+The intercept in Model 2 indicates the log odds of a candidate with an EtoE score of zero passing the CHITM exam.
+Table 14 shows the coefficients associated with both models and the associated standard error, statistical significance levels, probability of finding an effect when there is actually none in the population, and the confidence intervals associated with the coefficient.

-TABLE 10.
+TABLE 14.
 LOGISTIC REGRESSION RESULTS

-Model Coefficients Estimate Standard Error z-value р CI Low 2.5% CI High 97.5% Model 1 (Intercept Only) Intercept 0.62 0.17 3.671 <.001 0.30 0.96 Model 2 Intercept -5.23 1.61 -2.92 <.01 -8.62 -2.27 EtoE 0.09 0.02 3.71 <.001 0.05 0.14
+Model Coefficients Estimate Standard Error z-value р CI Low 2.5% CI High 97.5% Model 1 (Intercept Only) Intercept 0.64 0.16 4.06 < 0.001 0.34 0.96 Model 2 Intercept -5.08 1.20 -4.23 < 0.001 -7.54 -2.82 EtoE 0.78 0.16 4.74 < 0.001 0.47 1.11

-The intercept model (Model 1) shows the log-odds of passing the CHITM exam; when converted to probability, this index is 0.65, or the probability of passing the CHITM exam, overall.
+The intercept model (Model 1) shows the log-odds of passing the CHITM exam (0.64); when converted to probability, this index is 0.66, or the probability of passing the CHITM exam, overall.
 In Model 2, the intercept coefficient is interpreted as the log-odds of a candidate who scored a zero on the EtoE of passing the CHITM exam.
-When converted to probability, this amounts to .007 probability of passing.
-The EtoE coefficient shows that for every unit increase in the EtoE score, the log odds of passing (versus not passing) the CHITM exam increases by 0.09, which is a statistically significant increase (p < .001).
-We are 95% confident that the actual population effect falls between log-odds of 0.05 and 0.14.
-In terms of odds ratios, this can be interpreted as an increase of odds of passing a CHITM exam by a factor of 1.09 for every point increase in the EtoE score.
+When converted to probability, this amounts to 0.01 probability of passing.
+The EtoE coefficient shows that for every unit increase in the EtoE score, the log-odds of passing (versus not passing) the CHITM exam increases by 0.78, which is a statistically significant increase (p < .001).
+We are 95% confident that the actual population effect falls between log-odds of 0.47 and 1.11.
+In terms of odds ratios, this can be interpreted as an increase of odds of passing a CHITM exam by a factor of 2.18 for every point increase in the EtoE score (recall in these data this is a weighted score ranging from 3.43 to 9.42).
+Overall, the results suggest that the weighted EtoE is a viable predictor of the CHITM exam passing status.

-Simple Linear Regression of the CHI Scores on the Item Type Score
+Simple Linear Regression of the CHI Scores on the Weighted Item Type Score